The level of complexity of your blocks does not affect whether or not they will benefit from sashing; it will work with all of them.

-In this series of articles, you will see a wide range of sashing ideas.
-Many of them are a part of quilts I have made.
-In some cases, the photos are old (as are the quilts) and discolored.
-If I had the quilts, I would take new pictures, but most of my quilts have been given away, and what I have are the old, discolored pictures and the great feeling that those quilts are in the hands of someone who is enjoying them!
+You may encounter a wide variety of slashing concepts throughout the course of reading these pages.
+Quite a few of them are pieces that are included into quilts that I have produced.
+In some instances, the photographs have yellowed over time, similar to the appearance of the quilts.
+If I still had the quilts, I would take new images of them, but the majority of them have been given away, and all I have left are the old, faded pictures and the wonderful sensation that the quilts are now in the possession of someone who is taking pleasure in using them.

 Sashing with Cornerstones